Hydra-Bolt/EternusBank/README.md

 ## Installation

-1. Clone the repository: `git clone https://github.com/your-username/bank-eternus.git`
+1. Clone the repository: `git clone https://github.com/Hydra-Bolt/EternusBank.git`
-2. Navigate to the project directory: `cd bank-eternus`
+2. Navigate to the project directory: `cd EternusBank`
 3. Install the required dependencies: `pip install -r requirements.txt`
 4. Set up the database: Run the database setup script to create the necessary tables and initial data.
 5. Launch the application: Run the main application file to start the Bank Eternus system.